Understanding Chain-of-Thought in LLMs through Information Theory: Experiments

-\paragraph{Generating the dataset} To investigate partial unidentifiability for a given task $\lambda_i$ we modify the obtained dataset by introducing `noise' at step $i$.
+\textbf{Generating the dataset \,\,} To investigate partial unidentifiability for a given task $\lambda_i$ we modify the obtained dataset by introducing `noise' at step $i$.
 In other words, the task $\lambda_i$ is applied incorrectly on a subset of the data, whereas all other tasks are always applied correctly.
 This represents a model which sometimes fails at step $i$ and we use `LLM$_i$' to denote this model in this experiment.
 We repeat this procedure for all tasks $\lambda_i$ for $i\in \{1, \ldots, 5\}$ which yields 5 LLMs $\{\llm_1, \ldots, \llm_5 \}$.

-To also investigate the robustness of the methods, we introduce a special case in $\llm_3$.
-Here, task $\lambda_3$ is applied incorrectly if and only if the output after task 2 (i.e., after $\lambda_2$) lies in some set $\mathcal{S}$.
-This choice has been made deliberately to highlight a pitfall of the existing baselines (as we will explain below) and is in contrast to the rest of LLMs where any errors occur at random.
-In other words, the correctness of task $\lambda_3$ is dependent on the output of $\lambda_2$.
-For more details, see Appendix \ref{sec:toy-llms}.
+To assess robustness, we introduce a special case in \( \llm_3 \), where task \( \lambda_3 \) is applied incorrectly iff the output after \( \lambda_2 \) falls in a set \( \mathcal{S} \).
+This deliberate choice highlights a pitfall of existing baselines and contrasts with other LLMs, where errors occur randomly.
+In other words, \( \lambda_3 \)'s correctness depends on \( \lambda_2 \)'s output.
+For details, see Appendix \ref{sec:toy-llms}.